ParkinsonLab/16S_MGX_Workshops/AKU_Metagenomics_Workshop.md

 Our first tutorial will cover quality control and taxonomic annotation.
 We are dealing with untargeted, shotgun metagenomics data now, so we'll actually find some unwanted human DNA in these files.

 ### Set-Up
-First we want to import the samples, databases, and precomputed files we will be using through the shared folder (refer back to the command-line tutorial to set this up).
-Enter the folder on your desktop labelled "Metagenomics_Workshop", and drag in the three archive files:
+First we want to import the samples, databases, and precomputed files we will be using through a shared folder (refer back to the command-line tutorial to set this up).
+You will have to reinstall guest additions and pick a new folder.
+Enter the folder on your VM desktop labelled "Metagenomics_Workshop", and drag in the three archive files via your shared folder:
 - mg_databases.tar.gz
 - athlete_subsamples.tar.gz
 - precomputed_files.tar.gz